-As the Council develops, dreams, and goes forth, it is important to remember that the Fort Bragg & Cumberland County Food Policy Council is community-driven and community-focused.
+As the Council develops, dreams, and goes forth, it is important to remember that the Fort Liberty & Cumberland County Food Policy Council is community-driven and community-focused.